johannes-z/office-ui-fabric-vue/README.md

 yarn play
 ```

+## Components

+This library and the components are still in WIP, as shown in the list below.
+If a component is missing in the list, development of it has not started yet.
+Checked components are *mostly* done and implement most of the features of their
+React counter-part.

+- [ ] Breadcrumb
+- [ ] Button
+- [ ] Checkbox
+- [ ] CommandBar
+- [ ] Icon
+- [x] Label
+- [ ] Persona
+- [ ] ProgressIndicator
+- [ ] SearchBox
+- [x] Spinner
+- [ ] Toggle

 ## License

 All files on the Office UI Fabric Vue GitHub repository are subject to the MIT